 In accordance with article 64 of the company's article of association, one or more shareholders holding, at the date of deposit of the requisition, not less than one tenth of the paid up capital of the company having the right of voting at general meetings, can request to convene an extraordinary general meetings.
-Such requisition shall be made in writing to the directors or the secretary for the purpose of requiring an extraordinary general meeting shall be held within two months after the deposit of such requisition.
+Such requisition shall be made in writing to the directors or the secretary for the purpose of requiring an extraordinary general meeting to be called by the directors for the transaction of any business specified in such requisition.
+Such meeting shall be held within two months after the deposit of such requisition.
 If within 21 days of such deposit the directors fail to proceed to convene such meeting, the requisitionist(s) himself (themselves) may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of the directors shall be reimbursed to the requisitionist(s) by the company.